Watch:

 Degree Navigator

 Use the Degree Navigator to track which courses are required for your degree.
-To access the Degree Navigator, visit the Student Service Centre, click Registration and select Degree Navigator Okanagan or Degree Navigator Vancouver.
+To access the Degree Navigator, visit the Applicant Service Centre, click Registration and select Degree Navigator Okanagan or Degree Navigator Vancouver.

 Course registration guides